MicrosoftDocs/fabric-docs/docs/data-engineering/connect-apps-api-graphql.md

 > [!NOTE]
 > Microsoft Fabric API for GraphQL is in preview.

 To connect an application to an API for GraphQL, you need three important pieces of information: a **Client ID**, your **Tenant ID**, and your **GraphQL endpoint address** in Fabric.
-In the following sections we showcase how to create and retrieve all the details you need and how to access your API using a sample application.
+In the following sections, we showcase how to create and retrieve all the details you need and how to access your API using a sample application.

 ## Prerequisites

 Currently API for GraphQL requires applications to use Microsoft Entra for authentication.
 Your application needs to be registered and configured adequately to perform API calls against Fabric.
 For more information, see [Create a Microsoft Entra app in Azure](/rest/api/fabric/articles/get-started/create-entra-app).

-Before you connect an application, you must create an API for GraphQL.
+Before you connect an application, you must have a valid API for GraphQL in Fabric.
 For more information, see [Create an API for GraphQL in Fabric and add data](get-started-api-graphql.md).

 ## Create a Microsoft Entra app

-In the following steps we'll showcase how to configure support for a ReactJS application in Entra.
+In the following steps, we showcase how to configure support for a ReactJS application in Entra.

 1. Sign in to the [Azure portal](https://ms.portal.azure.com/#allservices).